coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Notation scopes
 ---------------

-A *notation scope* is a set of notations for terms with their interpretations.
+A :gdef:`notation scope` is a set of notations for terms with their interpretations.
 Notation scopes provide a weak, purely syntactic form of notation overloading: a symbol may refer to different definitions depending on which notation scopes